MatthewPierson/CheckNonceGUI/README.md

 2. Move the .app to "/Applications"
 3. Run the app

+The app has only been tested and confirmed to work on Mojave, it should work fine on Catalina but High Sierra and lower I don't know and can't be bothered testing at this stage.

 ## Issues

-- If the app gives an error about being damaged please run - `xattr -cr /Applications/checkm8.app` and try again.
+- If the app gives an error about being damaged please run -

+`xattr -cr /Applications/checkm8.app`

+And try again.

-- If the app doesn't run, try opening a terminal window and running -
+- If the app doesn't run at all, try opening a terminal window and running -

 `sudo open /Applications/CheckNonceGUI.app/Contents/MacOS/CheckNonceGUI`